CatalaLang/catala/README.md

 embeds default logic as a first-class feature, which is why it is the only language perfectly adapted to literate legislative programming.

+## Getting started

+To get started, the best place is the [tutorial](https://catala-lang.org/en/examples/tutorial) of the language.
+A [French version](https://catala-lang.org/fr/examples/tutoriel) is also available but might be out of sync with the latest language features.

 ## Building and installation

 Catala is available as an [opam package](https://opam.ocaml.org/packages/catala/)!